MilosProgr/personal-email-rag/README.md

 ...
 Metrics -> Embedding: 0.12s | Retrieval: 0.03s | LLM: 1.45s
 2. Authentication test
-python -m unittest tests.test_user_auth
+python -m unittest tests.user_auth

 This verifies that only valid users (user1 / user2) can authenticate.

-# Usage Notes
+Usage Notes

 User authentication is handled by src/user_auth.py.
 Only user1 (Alice) and user2 (Bob) are valid by default.